Special Boat Service (Nigeria)

-The Special Boat Service (SBS) is a special forces unit of the Nigerian Navy and the maritime special forces unit of the Nigerian Armed Forces.
+The Special Boat Service (SBS) is a male only special forces unit of the Nigerian Navy and the maritime special forces unit of the Nigerian Armed Forces.
 It is modelled after the Royal Navy's Special Boat Service and the United States Navy SEALS.
 It is considered to be one of the more elite naval special forces units in Africa.
 It was established in 2006, with its pioneer commander being Rear Admiral Apochi Suleiman.

 Role

 The establishment of the Nigerian Navy Special Boat Service (SBS) was motivated by the imperative to address the persistent attacks on Nigeria's oil facilities by militant groups and criminal elements in the Niger Delta.

 Training

 The Basic Operating Course (BOC) is the foundational training program that shapes individuals into skilled SBS operatives, known for their elite capabilities.
-The course comprises three distinct phases, each focusing on crucial aspects of their operational readiness Operatives undergo training in range classification, basic hand to hand combat, basic special naval warfare, fast tactical shooting, handling of explosive and demolition weapons, intelligence techniques, map reading and using compass, and SERE.
+The course goes on for 9 months and comprises three distinct phases, each focusing on crucial aspects of their operational readiness.
+Operatives undergo training in range classification, basic hand to hand combat, basic special naval warfare, fast tactical shooting, handling of explosive and demolition weapons, intelligence techniques, map reading and using compass, and SERE.
 Upon successful completion of the BOC, operatives are bestowed with the special forces honour badge, serving as a symbol of their exceptional training and distinguishing them as elite members within the Naval personnel.